myaqut/Devops-Labs/README.md

 - Add your docker hub username with the name " DOCKER_HUB_USERNAME "

 #### 5- Run Your workflow.
-- Do  a push event to your repo and check the status of your workflow and make sure that all the steps are excuteted.
+- Do a push event to your repo and check the status of your workflow and make sure that all the steps are executed.

 ### 6- Add Workflow Status Badge.
 - Add the following line to your repo